Elementor

 The Archive posts widget (for posts, pages, and custom post types) and the Archive products widget (for Woocommerce product archives) can be enabled in their settings for FacetWP in the same way as the above widgets, while automatically using the archive query for the results.

-Using a Loop Grid widget on a WP archive template
+Using a Posts, Loop Grid, or Woo Products widget WP archive template

 Using Elementor pagination